wolfhoundjesse/react-typescript-by-example/00 Genesis/README.md

 - Create a test ts file.
 - Create a simple HTML file.

-# Prerequisites

-Install [Node.js and npm](https://nodejs.org/en/) if they are not already installed on your computer.

-> Verify that you are running at least node v8.x.x and npm 5.x.x by running `node -v` and `npm -v` in a terminal/console window.
-Older versions may produce errors.

 ## Create a New Project

 - Create and navigate to the folder where you are going to create the empty project.

-- Execute `npm init`, you will be prompted to answer some information request about the project (e.g. set name to _react-typescript-by-example_ and description to _Sample working with React,TypeScript and Parcel_).
+- Initialize your project in the folder you created.
+You will be prompted to answer some questions about the project (e.g. set name to _react-typescript-by-example_).
 Once you have answered all the prompts a **package.json** file we will generated.

  ```bash